mikelovic/libresolar.github.io/_docs/2-1_pcb.md

 The Gerber export is a little bit more complicated.

-After opening your board in Pcbnew, make sure that your solder mask clearance and min width are set to zero.
+After opening your board in Pcbnew (//kommentar: kursiv oder marktiert, da KiCAD spezifischer Begriff), make sure that your solder mask clearance (//ebenfalls) and min width (//ebenfalls) are set to zero.
 This is important because the manufacturers normally want to define the clearance themselves based on their process.
 Setting it to zero makes it easier for them to shrink/enlarge the pads for the solder mask.
 You find the dialogue under *Dimensions > Pads to Mask Clearance*:

 ![Pads and Mask Clearance dialog](/images/docs_kicad_pads_clearance.png)